 I went through our exercise list and pulled out those which have an MTI stamp ….

+I named this exercise after an old training partner – and perhaps my original lab rat – who began training with me way before I started coaching.
 I definitely didn’t invent this exercise, but can’t remember where I saw it.
-I did name the exercise after an old training partner – and perhaps my original lab rat – who began training with me way before I started coaching.

 “Curtis P” is an actual guy – an oilfield welder.
 One session was 100x Curtis P’s at 95#, and somewhere in the middle, Curtis started yelling “I love this exercise!!!” over and over … so I named it after him.